aistabci/abci-docs/en/docs/tips/putty.md

 # PuTTY

-This section describes how to use PuTTY for virtual terminal applications that are available on Windows.
-To use OpenSSH and other command-line based clients, you can find an instruction at [Connecting to Interative Node](../02.md#connecting-to-interactive-node).
+This section describes how to use PuTTY, a virtual terminal application available on Windows, for connecting to ABCI Interactive Node.
+To use OpenSSH or other command-line based clients, you can find an instruction at [Connecting to Interative Node](../02.md#connecting-to-interactive-node).

 In order to login to the interactive node, the following procedure is necessary.